 Designed by Christopher Wren, this superb structure was built in 1692 to provide shelter for ex-servicemen.
 Since the reign of Charles...

 This beautiful bar/pub in the heart of Chelsea is a hit – from the red banquette in the stylish dining room to the elegant terrace for...

 One of Britain’s finest restaurants and London’s longest-running with three Michelin stars, this is hallowed turf for those who worship...

 66 Royal Hospital Rd · interesting places nearby

 This walled pocket of botanical enchantment was established by the Apothecaries’ Society in 1676 for students working on medicinal plants and healing.
-One of Europe’s oldest of its kind, the small grounds are a compendium of botany from carnivorous pitcher plants to rich yellow flag irises, a cork oak from Portugal, delightful ferns, rare trees and shrubs.
+One of Europe’s oldest of its kind, the small grounds are a compendium of botany, from carnivorous pitcher plants to rich yellow flag irises, a cork oak from Portugal, delightful ferns, and rare trees and shrubs.